 - Identify and eliminate mold and other contaminants

-- Clean the house safely without use of toxic chemicals
+- Clean the house safely without the use of toxic chemicals

 - Avoid perfumes and air fresheners that cause depression